zahmed28/InfoTrackProject/README.md

 2.Open the folder SPA/my-angular-app.

 3.Run 'npm i' to install dependencies and 'npm update' to update them.
+Note: If you get unable to resolve dependencies error.
+Please delete package-lock.json file and start step 3.

 4.Execute 'ng serve' to start the front-end server.